opentelekomcloud-docs/object-storage-service/umn/source/obs_console_operation_guide/managing_objects/uploading_an_object.rst

 Related Operations
 ------------------

 When uploading an object, you can specify a storage class for it.
-After the object is uploaded, you can also change its storage class.
-The procedure is as follows:
+After the object is uploaded, you can also change its storage class by doing as follows:

 #.
 In the bucket list, click the bucket you want to operate.
 The **Overview** page is displayed.
 #.
 In the navigation pane, choose **Objects**.